custom-components/ble_monitor/README.md

 #### sensor_names

    (dictionary)(Optional) Use this option to link a sensor name to the mac-address of the sensor.
-This sensor name will be used as default name in the UI of Home Assistant (e.g. Temperature Livingroom).
-If no sensor name is provided for a given mac-address, the mac-address will be used in the UI (e.g. Temperature A4C1382F866C).
+Using this option (or changing a name) will create new entities after restarting Home Assistant.
+These sensors are named with the following convention: sensor.mi_sensortype_sensor_name (e.g. sensor.mi_temperature_livingroom) in stead of the default mi_sensortype_mac (e.g. sensor.mi_temperature_A4C1382F86C).
+Note that you will have to manually delete the old entities from the Developer Tools section and the old data won't be transfered to the new sensor.
+Also note that you can still override the entity_id from the UI.
 Default value: Empty

    ```yaml
    sensor: